alekslesik/micro-neuronews/README.md

-Sure!
-Here's the breakdown of how you can split a news website into microservices using Go:

 ### 1. **Authentication and Authorization Microservice**
    - **Responsibilities**: User registration, login, session management, two-factor authentication.
    - **Technologies**: JWT, OAuth 2.0, bcrypt for password hashing.